 Research

-My current research interest is to work on Multimodal AI, Foundation Models, and Generative AI.
-My publications are listed below: .
+My current research interest is to work on Agentic AI and Evaluation of Agents.
+My publications are listed below:

 Comparsion of Privacy-Preserving Distributed Deep Learning Methods in Healthcare